-Natural Gas Won’t Decarbonize Shipping, but the Fuel Is Here to Stay
+Natural Gas Won’t Decarbonize Shipping, But the Fuel Is Here to Stay

 Many shipowners believe that more oceangoing vessels will be powered by natural gas in the years ahead.

-France’s CMA CGM SA, the world’s fourth-largest container ship operator, is placing a big bet with a recent order for 22 ships that will be powered by liquefied natural gas, including nine megaships that will be among the world’s biggest cargo vessels.
+France’s CMA CGM SA, the world’s fourth-largest container ship operator, placed a big bet with a recent order for 22 ships that will be powered by liquefied natural gas, including nine megaships that will be among the world’s biggest cargo vessels.

 “We are fully convinced that LNG will be a key factor in our business,” said Xavier Leclercq, a vice president at CMA CGM.
 “Our clients, the big ones, like Amazon, Walmart, Nike, IKEA, they are asking us for solutions in decarbonizing.
 We want to be that solution.”